 All dates and times for opening class registrations will be staggered according to study periods and Colleges.
 Check your JCU email for notifications about opening times for class registration for your Study Period and year level.

 The subjects you have enrolled in will be displayed, along with their class registration status.
 For classes with no choice (e.g. a single lecture that everyone should attend), you’ll automatically be registered into that class.

 If you withdraw from a subject, eStudent will automatically de-register you for any classes for that subject.

-For more help, please visit our eStudent online help website.
+For help, see eStudent online help.

 What if I need help using eStudent?